How much time will I need to dedicate to the course?

 Will the Smarter course require my employer to pay fees?

-- No, the Knowledge Foundation (KK-stiftelsen) funds the course, so it is free of charge.
-What is required of the employer is that you are allowed to set aside working hours to complete the course.
+No, the Knowledge Foundation funds the course, so it is free of charge.
+What is required of the employer is that you can set aside working hours to complete the course.
 The employer may reimburse you for the course literature.

 What does it mean that the courses are aimed at working professionals?